clvrai/MAML-tf/README.md

 ### Tricks

 ## Related Work and Reference
+[1] Matching Networks for One Shot Learning

+[2] Optimization as a Model for Few-Shot Learning

-- Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks
+[3] Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks